Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 The parameter $\beta$ is the ratio of $c/V_{ref}$, as discussed earlier.
 The pseudo-timestep is also determined such that $\Delta t = \beta \Delta \tau$.
 In this section we consider the Taylor-Green problem simulated at $Re=100$ using $100 \times 100$ particles, using the new scheme with different values of $\beta$ chosen between 2 and 20 for a tolerance $\epsilon = 10^{-4}$, and run for a simulation time of $t = 1$ sec.

 Figs.~\ref{fig:tg:beta:decay} and~\ref{fig:tg:beta:l1} show the decay rate and the $L_1$ error in the velocity for the different cases.
-From these it appears that $\beta$ of 5 or 10 works well.
-It would appear that lower $\beta$ values are also reasonable, however the particle plots reveal that there is a significant amount of particle voiding present and these are shown in Fig.~\ref{fig:tg:beta:particle_plots}.
+From these it appears that $\beta$ between 5 -- 20 works well.
+We use a value of $\beta=10$ in all simulations unless explicitly mentioned.